1rajlaxmi/My_Test_Marmeto/README.md

 * __Explore Categories__: Click on Men, Women, or Kids tabs to explore products in different categories.
 * __Open index.html__: Open the index.html file in your preferred web browser.
-* __Test Responsiveness: Resize the browser window to test how the layout adjusts across different devices.
+* __Test Responsiveness__: Resize the browser window to test how the layout adjusts across different devices.

 ## Credits